-The school of Natural Sciences came into being on 1st August 2018 from a merger between the Schools of Environment, Natural Resources & Geography (SENRGy), Biological Sciences and Chemistry.
-SENRGy was awarded the Bronze Award in December 2016 and the new School of Natural Sciences Self-Assessment Team (SAT) are working hard on the submission for the new school.
+The School of Natural Sciences came into being on 1st August 2018 from a merger between the Schools of Environment, Natural Resources & Geography (SENRGy), Biological Sciences and Chemistry.
+SENRGy was awarded the Bronze Award in December 2016 and the new School of Natural Sciences Self-Assessment Team (SAT) are working hard on the submission for the new school, which will be submitted in April 2020.

 The Athena SWAN Charter recognises the advancement of gender equality: representation, progression and success for all.